BIJOUX DE DIAMANTS

 “My stars!
 How could one find anything more fitting and eternally modern?”

 A summer night in Paris.
 The weather is warm and the sky would be dark were it not streaked with stars, a jet-black canvas illuminated by the halo of a crescent moon.
-These stars, sparkling like weightless diamonds, would inspire the foundation of all CHANEL High Jewellery.
-It was while watching them glimmer against the immense night sky that Mademoiselle decided to adorn women's skin and hair with a shower of meteorites, to make crescent moons glow and allow the sun's full radiance to shine bright.
-Creating Bijoux de Diamants was the epitome of her taste for the irresistible brilliance of beauty and life.
+These stars, sparkling like weightless diamonds, would inspire the foundation of all CHANEL High Jewelry.
+It was while watching them glimmer against the immensity of the night sky that Mademoiselle decided to adorn women’s skin and hair with a shower of meteorites, to make crescent moons glow and allow the sun’s full radiance to shine bright.
+Creating BIJOUX DE DIAMANTS was the epitome of her taste for the irresistible brilliance of beauty and life.

-BIJOUX DE DIAMANTS, THE FIRST HIGH JEWELLERY COLLECTION IN THE WORLD
+BIJOUX DE DIAMANTS, THE FIRST HIGH JEWELRY COLLECTION IN THE WORLD

 “I chose the diamond because its density represents the greatest value for the smallest size.”

-The creation of Bijoux de Diamants followed a very personal syntax, a way of having new ideas and applying the principles of Haute Couture to High Jewellery.
-In 1932, Mademoiselle designed the first High Jewellery collection in history, based on a single theme, and presented everything together in the same place.
-This was the exact opposite of the way jewellers worked at the time.
+The creation of BIJOUX DE DIAMANTS followed a very personal syntax, a way of having new ideas and applying the principles of Haute Couture to High Jewelry.
+In 1932, Mademoiselle designed the first high jewelry collection in history, based on a single theme and presented all together in the same place.
+This was the exact opposite of the way jewelers of the time worked.

-Her approach to designing jewellery was no different from her approach to designing clothing.
+Her approach to designing jewelry was no different from her approach to designing clothing.
 The line leads so that only allure matters.
-A diamond's perfection is enhanced by the greatest simplicity.
-Bare, with no visible setting, cut in a classic style, the diamond, with its balanced size, displayed an extreme purity of unalterable value, unsinkable against time, or worse, trends.
+A diamond’s perfection is enhanced by the greatest simplicity.
+Bare, with no visible setting, cut in a classic style, the diamond, with its balanced size, displayed an extreme purity of unalterable value, unsinkable against time or, worse, trends.

-“I seek out the motifs that best showcase the brilliance of diamonds—the star, the cross, the fall of graduated stones and large sunburst cabochons.”
+“I seek out the motifs that best showcase the brilliance of diamonds — the star, the cross, the fall of graduated stones and large, sunny cabochons.”

-Much more than its name suggests, Bijoux de Diamants was an extraordinarily striking collection.
+Much more than its name suggests, BIJOUX DE DIAMANTS was an extraordinarily striking collection.
 Gabrielle Chanel designed an estimated 50 pieces with white and yellow diamonds set in platinum and yellow gold, to be worn both day and night, like incredible concentrations of light.
 Among the pieces identified, 22 drew the map of a sky filled with stars, comets, moons and suns.
 Mademoiselle also created 17 optical illusions, reproducing supple ribbons, dancing fringe and lightweight feathers, as well as eight pieces exploring the graphic purity of spirals, circles, squares and crosses.
-A prolific collection that would slowly reveal its secrets over time.
-Despite testimonies that affirm the existence of monumental brooches in the shape of the numbers 3, 5 and 7, no trace of them has been found thus far.
-2012 saw the discovery of a documentary, filmed by Pathé Gaumont and released in the 1930's in all French cinemas during newsreels, the forerunner of Journal Télévisé, a French news programme.
-This short film featured a meaningful selection of jewels filmed at Gabrielle Chanel's apartment at 29 Rue du Faubourg Saint-Honoré.
+A prolific collection that would slowly reveal its secrets over the centuries.
+Despite testimonies that affirm the existence of monumental brooches in the shape of the numbers 3, 5 and 7, no trace of them has been found to date.
+2012 saw the discovery of a documentary, filmed by Pathé Gaumont and released in the 1930s in all French movie theaters during cinema newsreels, the forerunner of Journal Télévisé, a French news program.
+This short film featured a meaningful selection of jewels presented at Gabrielle Chanel’s apartment at 29 rue du Faubourg Saint-Honoré.

-A must-see film about a woman who never followed the crowd and was always one step ahead of the rest, it focuses on two pieces in gold and yellow diamonds, long before '60s fashion trends, and reflects Coco's love for the sun's energy: a fine gold spiral wraps around the finger, featuring a yellow diamond and echoing the talisman—a small, yellow topaz ring—of a Mademoiselle born under the blazing August sun, and a sun brooch whose myriad of yellow diamonds gives it extraordinary value.
+A must-see film about a woman who never followed the crowd and was always one step ahead of the rest, it focuses on two pieces in yellow gold and yellow diamonds, long before ’60s fashion trends, and reflects Gabrielle Chanel’s love for the sun’s energy: a fine spiral that wraps around the finger, featuring a yellow diamond and echoing the talisman—a small yellow topaz ring—of Mademoiselle, who was born under the blazing August sun, and a sun brooch whose myriad yellow diamonds give it extraordinary value.

-“I want the jewellery to be like a ribbon on a woman's fingers.
+“I want the jewelry to be like a ribbon on a woman’s fingers.
 My ribbons are supple and removable.”

 Solitary, in triptych or shooting to infinity...
 An abundance of stars and flaming suns swarms the body, on coats and corsets or encircling the waistline.
 Meteors and comets dot earlobes or wrap around wrists and necks without ever enclosing them.
 Here, a mere breath makes the Big Dipper sparkle over the solar plexus.
 A profusion of stones, bows, feathers and fringes brings suppleness to an outfit, a hairstyle, the collarbone or the hands.

 A contrasting black-and-white ribbon studded with diamonds encircles the wrist.
-Among the creations identified are 17 brooches, 9 pieces of head jewellery, 8 necklaces, 4 rings, 3 bracelets, 2 pairs of earrings, 2 watches and 2 accessories—including a cigarette case set with diamonds on both the outside and inside—all intent on rendering women exceptionally brilliant.
+Among the creations identified are 17 brooches, nine pieces of head jewelry, eight necklaces, four rings, three bracelets, two pairs of earrings, two watches and two accessories—including a cigarette case set with diamonds on both the outside and inside—all intent on rendering women exceptionally brilliant.

-“My jewellery never departs from the notion of the woman and her dress.
-My jewellery can be transformed because my dresses change.”
+“My jewelry never departs from the notion of the woman and her dress.
+My jewelry can be transformed because my dresses change.”

-Mademoiselle applied the same modernist principles to her jewellery as she did to her clothes.
-She envisioned jewellery as a new idea, a way of establishing a unique relationship with the body.
-While Bijoux de Diamants was the first High Jewellery collection in history, it was above all a collection designed for women.
-Women anchored in the world and in life, with femininity in perpetual motion, for whom Mademoiselle created pieces free of clasps, which allowed the body to move with ease.
+Mademoiselle applied the same modernist principles to her jewelry as she did to her clothes.
+She envisioned jewelry as a new idea, a way of establishing a unique relationship with the body.
+While BIJOUX DE DIAMANTS was the first High Jewelry collection in history, it was above all a collection designed for women.
+Women anchored in the world and in life, with femininity in perpetual motion, for whom Mademoiselle created pieces free of clasps that allowed the body to move with ease.

 “I despise clasps!
 I no longer use them!
-But my jewellery can still be transformed.”
+But my jewelry can still be transformed.”

-When she created Bijoux de Diamants, Mademoiselle chose freedom.
+When she created BIJOUX DE DIAMANTS, Mademoiselle chose freedom.
 The freedom of women to choose to live as they pleased.
 To move freely.
 To wear pieces that enhanced the fire of their individuality, rather than letting the sublime but lifeless diamonds wear them.
 Women could combine a feather with a crescent moon, place fringes or a bow on a dress or in their hair, bring together night and day by wearing stars, the moon and the sun all together, turn a necklace into three bracelets or even brooches.
-The collection offered a field of infinite possibilities, which had never been seen before, an inventiveness that was lauded by the press.
-Because they could be transformed and worn freely on the body to define a look, the Bijoux de Diamants pieces would never go out of style.
+The collection offered a field of infinite possibilities that had never been seen before anywhere in the world, an inventiveness that was lauded by the press.
+Because they could be transformed and worn freely on the body to define a look, the BIJOUX DE DIAMANTS pieces would never go out of style.
 They would become timeless.

 BIJOUX DE DIAMANTS, OBJECTS OF DREAMSDiscover

-A whole industry demanded, successfully, that her creations be dismantled and the gemstones returned.
-But because some pieces were sold on the first day, some moving testimonies still exist.
+successfully demanding that her creations be dismantled and the gemstones returned.
+But because a few pieces were sold on the first day, some moving testimonies still exist.
 One is a midnight-blue velvet case containing a fragment of a starry night: a 7.8-carat diamond and platinum comet brooch.
-Or this long and incredibly supple feather, which could have been worn as a corsage, to fasten a coat like a belt, adorn the forehead with light or hug the curves of the shoulder with its extraordinary mesh.
+Or this long and incredibly supple feather that could have been worn as a corsage, to fasten a coat like a belt, to adorn the forehead with light or to hug the curves of the shoulder, thanks to its extraordinary mesh.

-These fragments of history inspired CHANEL to reissue eight pieces for the launch of CHANEL Fine Jewellery in July 1993.
+These fragments of history inspired CHANEL to reissue eight pieces for the launch of CHANEL Fine Jewelry in July 1993.
 Wrapped around the neck twice and adorned with interchangeable stars, the COMÈTE necklace was showcased at the “Rêves de Diamants” exhibition in 2002.
-The PLUME brooch was also reissued in September 2010, followed by a selection of 100 pieces inspired by Bijoux de Diamants in 2012.
+The PLUME brooch was also reissued in September 2010, followed by a selection of 100 pieces inspired by BIJOUX DE DIAMANTS in 2012.